IrinaSirbu2002/Astrology.Web.App/README.md

       - APOD (Astronomy Picture of the Day)
       - a link to NASA Image and Video Library
     There is also a block named _main_ which is specific to every page.
+    The background setted is an image of a sky with stars appropriate for the theme.

 **distcalc.html**
     This file contains a form with two select-option dropdowns and a submit button.
 The first _select_ has the name _place1_ and its options are added via a loop of items from a list using Jinja syntax.
 The second _select_ has the name _place2_ and has the same options as the first one.
 This template is used when the user clicks on the _distance Calculator_ option from the navbar via _GET_.